 I originally wrote this review in 2010, and I must say, I'm even more excited about the One Year Adventure Novel curriculum in 2018 than I was back then.
 I've interspersed my updated thoughts below in italics.
-I've also included the coupon code FIVEJS15 so you can get 15% off + free shipping on this awesome homeschool writing curriculum!

 We found a creative writing curriculum that has inspired our kids.